rollicknumericals/RockbusterAnalysis-SQL-Project/README.md

 # RockbusterAnalysis-SQL-Project

-In this training project, a data analysis is generated to aid fictitious company, Rockbuster Stealth's business intelligence (BI) department in its online video service launch.
+In this SQL training project, a data analysis is generated to aid fictitious company **Rockbuster Stealth**'s business intelligence (BI) department in launching its new online video service.
 Not only should it demonstrate proficiency in SQL, but also the aptitude to express data findings in a meaningful report for the company.

 ## Introduction
 Rockbuster Stealth LLC is a movie rental company that used to have stores around the world.
 Facing stiff competition from streaming services such as Netflix and Amazon Prime, the Rockbuster Stealth management team is planning to use its existing movie licenses to launch an online video rental service in order to stay competitive.